fter

 In 1996, for the first time in centuries, ravens returned to Chester, a pair nesting high up on the tower of Chester's Town Hall, where they successfully raised three young.

 Traditionally, ravens became symbolic of Britain as a powerful country.
 Should they ever fly away, it was said, the monarch would fall and the nation crumble.
-The Tower's ravens, therefore, have their wings clipped to prevent them from flying away!
+The famous ravens at the Tower of London (and here), therefore, have their wings clipped to prevent them from flying away!
 By contrast, Chester's are the real, wild, thing!

 When a raven shall build in a stone lion's mouth,